Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/custom-commands.md

 ## Limitations/Restrictions

-You can't name the command the same thing as a command that already exists in Cakey Bot.
-For example, you can't create a command like `!help`.
-For commands like these, you either need to use the chat trigger or modify your command slightly so it doesn't match any of Cakey Bot's commands.
-For example `!helpme`.
-Some other limitations are listed below:

-* You can't have duplicate tags with the same name
+* You can't have duplicate triggers with the same name
 * Custom Commands are also limited to Discord's message character limit
 * Messages sent by bots or webhooks will be ignored